 Layered Cut vs Hush Cut, a Face Shape Guide

-Layered cuts and hush cuts both add layers, but the real difference comes down to how light the layers feel and how they move around your face.
-In short, a layered cut is the broad category that spreads layers across the whole head for movement and volume, while a hush cut is a Korean style that softly frames the sides of the face and keeps the ends light.
-Which one suits you depends heavily on your face shape, so knowing your shape first is the smart starting point.
+Layered cuts and hush cuts both add layers, but the difference comes down to how light the layers feel and how they move around the face.
+A layered cut is the broad category that spreads layers across the whole head for movement and volume, while a hush cut is a Korean style that softly frames the sides of the face and keeps the ends light.
+Round faces usually suit layers that add vertical length plus light bangs, square faces suit a hush cut that softens the outline with curves, and long faces do better with side volume and bangs for balance.

 Layered cut vs hush cut, the difference at a glance